Luxembourg: Foreign relations

 Luxembourg has long been a prominent supporter of European political and economic integration.
 In 1921, Luxembourg and Belgium formed the Belgium–Luxembourg Economic Union (BLEU) to create a regime of inter-exchangeable currency and a common customs.
 Luxembourg is a member of the Benelux Economic Union and was one of the founding members of the European Economic Community (now the European Union).
 It also participates in the Schengen Group (named after the Luxembourg village of Schengen where the agreements were signed).
 At the same time, the majority of Luxembourgers have consistently believed that European unity makes sense only in the context of a dynamic transatlantic relationship, and thus have traditionally pursued a pro-NATO, pro-US foreign policy.

-Luxembourg is the site of the Court of Justice of the European Union, the European Court of Auditors, the Statistical Office of the European Union (Eurostat) and other vital EU organs.
+Luxembourg is considered a European capital, and is the site of the Court of Justice of the European Union, the European Court of Auditors, the European Investment Bank, the Statistical Office of the European Union (Eurostat) and other vital EU organs.
 The Secretariat of the European Parliament is located in Luxembourg, but the Parliament usually meets in Brussels and sometimes in Strasbourg.
 Luxembourg is also site of the EFTA Court, which is responsible for the three EFTA members who are part of the European Single Market through the EEA Agreement.

 Military

 The Luxembourgish army is mostly based in its casern, the Centre militaire Caserne Grand-Duc Jean on the Härebierg in Diekirch.
 The general staff is based in the capital, the État-Major.
 The army is under civilian control, with the grand duke as Commander-in-Chief.
-The Minister for Defense, François Bausch, oversees army operations.
+The Minister for Defense, Yuriko Backes, oversees army operations.
 The professional head of the army is the Chief of Defense, who answers to the minister and holds the rank of general.

 Being landlocked, Luxembourg has no navy.
-Seventeen NATO AWACS airplanes are registered as aircraft of Luxembourg.
+Seventeen NATO AWACS aeroplanes are registered as aircraft of Luxembourg.
 In accordance with a joint agreement with Belgium, both countries have put forth funding for one A400M military cargo plane.

 Luxembourg has participated in the Eurocorps, has contributed troops to the UNPROFOR and IFOR missions in former Yugoslavia, and has participated with a small contingent in the NATO SFOR mission in Bosnia and Herzegovina.
 Luxembourg troops have also deployed to Afghanistan, to support ISAF.
 The army has also participated in humanitarian relief missions such as setting up refugee camps for Kurds and providing emergency supplies to Albania.